Erich Hackl

 Erich Hackl (born 26 May 1954 in Steyr, Upper Austria) is an Austrian novelist and short story writer.
-His works have been translated into English, Spanish, French, Czech and Hebrew though he is significantly better known in the German-speaking world.
+His works have been translated into 25 languages though he is significantly better known in the German-speaking world.
 Many of his works, notably Sara und Simón, bear resemblance to Latin-American testimonial literature, and as such have been the focus of scholarly research by Latin Americanists.